leno22/open-wheel-racing-manager-sim-engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+# 🐞 Bug Report

+Please fill out the information below to help us identify and fix the issue.

 ---

-name: Bug Report
-about: Report a bug or unexpected behavior in the simulation engine
-title: "[Bug] "
-labels: bug
-assignees: ''
+## Description
+A clear and concise description of what the bug is.

 ---

-## Description
-Describe the bug clearly and concisely.

 ## Steps to Reproduce
 1.
 2.
 3.

+---

 ## Expected Behavior
-What you expected to happen.
+Describe what you expected to happen.

+---

 ## Actual Behavior
-What actually happened.
+Describe what actually happened.

+---

 ## Environment
 - Engine version / commit:
 - Platform (Windows, Linux, macOS):
-- Build type (Debug/Release):
+- Build type (Debug / Release):

+---

 ## Additional Context
-Logs, screenshots, save files, or any other relevant information.
+Add any other context about the problem here (logs, screenshots, save files, etc.).